Amar1925/Deployment-Strategies-of-Cloud/README.md

 ### Example Services

-- Running OpenStack on in-house servers.
+- Running OpenStack to deploy erp system on in-house servers.
+  - We will first install and configure OpenStack on on-premise servers, set up Ceph Storage(which is simiilar to s3 but is self hosted) for handling storage needs, and use Neutron for network management and Keystone for authentication

 - Hosting an enterprise database in a private data center.